OfficeDev/office-js-docs-pr/docs/excel/performance.md

 The payload size of a request is a combination of the following three components.

-* The number of API calls.
+* The number of API calls
-* The number of objects, such as `Range` objects.
+* The number of objects, such as `Range` objects
-* The length of the value to set or get.
+* The length of the value to set or get

 If an API returns the `RequestPayloadSizeLimitExceeded` error, use the best practice strategies documented in this article to optimize your script and avoid the error.